cldf/cldfbench/README.md

 `cldfbench` can be extended or built-upon in various ways - typically by customizing core functionality in new python packages.
 To support particular types of raw data, you might want a custom `Dataset` class, or to support a particular type of CLDF data, you would customize `CLDFWriter`.

-In addition to extending `cldfbench` using the standard methods of object-oriented programming, there are two more ways of extending `cldfbench`:
+In addition to extending `cldfbench` using the standard methods of object-oriented programming, there are two more ways of extending `cldfbench`: Commands and dataset templates.
+Both are implemented using [entry ponits](https://setuptools.pypa.io/en/latest/userguide/entry_point.html).
+So packages which provide custom commands or dataset templates must declare these in metadata that is made known to other Python packages (in particular the `cldfbench` package) **upon installation**.

 ### Commands